 Not to mention, the SLS “mega-rocket” is significantly behind schedule and over budget.
 With Artemis I currently costing $4 billion per launch, and the NASA Inspector General’s prediction of total mission expenditure amounting to $90 billion by 2025 – it’s fair to say there’s not much economical margin for error in the upcoming launch.

-It’s therefore understandable that there has been a cloud of doubt forming around whether NASA’s lunar, let alone Martian ambitions are actually achievable.
+It’s therefore understandable that there has been some doubt as to whether NASA’s lunar and Martian ambitions are actually achievable.

 “The first mission of an untried vehicle is an ambitious and complex one,” says the White House’s former executive secretary Scott Pace.